-CHANGE IN KEY MANAGERIAL PERSONNEL (KMPS)
+CHANGE IN KEY MANAGERIAL PERSONNEL (KMPs)

-As on 31st March, 2024, in terms of the provisions of Section 203 of the Companies Act, 2013 ("Act"), Mr. Veenu Singla, is the Chief Executive Officer and Chief Financial Officer and Ms. Subhadra Mallinath Atanur, Company Secretary & Compliance Officer, were the Key Managerial Personnel ("KMP") of the Company.
+As on 31st March, 2025, in terms of the provisions of Section 203 of the Companies Act, 2013 ("Act"), Mr. Arpit Kothari is the Chief Executive Officer, Mr. Amruteswar Mahapatra is Chief Financial Officer and Ms. Subhadra Mallinath Atanur, Company Secretary & Compliance Officer, were the Key Managerial Personnel ("KMP") of the Company.